juniorgasparotto/SysCommand/documentation/en.md

 * By organization, create a folder "Views"
 * Create a file T4 in the format "Runtime Text Template"
-* If you use model is necessary to set a parameter, which obligation, you must call "Model" and have your respective type configured on the tag `type` .
+* If you use model is necessary to set a parameter, which for compulsory, you must call "Model" and have your respective type configured on the tag `type` .
 If you do not use any "Model" then skip this step.
 * Implement your template

 **Example:**